About Us

 • Supply Information: Help create a better understanding of the social and political challenges you face in your work.
 Sharing information about your experiences will enrich our collective knowledge and inform our strategies.

-• Utilize our Microgrant Programme: Participate in our microgrant programme and develop projects that promote bi- and multilateral cooperation among network members.
+• Become Part of the European Alliance Programme: Participate in our programme and develop projects that promote bi- and multilateral cooperation among network members.

 Our Team